 Walnut trees are drought resistant, but require a lot of sunlight and protection from the wind is recommended.
-Roughly two thirds of the world's walnut production is from right here in the USA and 99% of those are produced in California.
+Roughly two thirds of the world's walnut tree production is from right here in the USA and 99% of those walnuts are produced in California.
 The shells of black walnuts are commonly used to polish soft metals and as a filler for dynamite.
 Walnut timber is commonly used for gun stocks due to the compression resistance along the grain of the wood.

 Juglans, otherwise known as the Walnut family, contains 21 different species of tree.
 Juglans regia (English Walnut) and Juglans nigra (Black Walnut) are the two most important trees for timber and nuts.
 Walnut trees can grow to between 35 and 130 feet tall with the tallest living specimen found in Sauvie Island, Oregon and measures an astonishing 112 feet tall with a 144 foot crown.

 Walnuts are also used for high-end furniture and the veneer cut from the walnut burl is highly sought out for cabinet making.
 While the Black and English varieties are similar in look, they are easily distinguished by their difference in leaf structure.
 The English walnut leaf is made up of 5 – 9 leaflets while the Black walnut has 15-23 leaflets per leaf.
 The English walnut leaf is also more oval shaped than the Black walnut's typically smaller, narrower shaped leaf.